Algebraic Neural Networks: Stability to Deformations

 \section{Spectral Operators}

+Part of our proofs on the stability of AlgNN rely on the notion of spectral or Fourier decompositions associated to the realization of algebraic filters.
+In this section we discuss the notion of spectrum for general operators associated to algebraic signal models.
+Such notions of spectral decompositions are a natural generalization of the well established notions of spectrum used in GNNs and CNNs.
+To do so we elaborate about the concepts of irreducible and indecomposable subrepresentations, which generalize the notions of decompositions in terms of eigenvectors and eigenvalues~\cite{algSP0,folland2016course,deitmar2014principles}.

-Before we proof the theorems presented in previous section, it is important to discuss the concept of \textit{Fourier decomposition} in the context of representation theory of algebras.
-We want to highlight specially the role of the filters when a representation is compared to its perturbed version.
+We will highlight specially the role of the filters when a representation is compared to its perturbed version.
 In particular, we will show that there are essentially two factors that can cause differences between operators and their perturbed versions, the eigenvalues\footnote{As we will show later, this is indeed a particular case of a general notion of homomorphism between the algebra and an irreducible subrepresentation of $\mathcal{A}$.} and eigenvectors.
 Additionally, we show how the algebra can only affect one of those sources.
 This is consistent with the fact that differences in the eigenvectors of the operators only affect the constants that are associated to the stability bounds.